How expensive are the services at the Small Business Development Center?

 - How will you repay the loan?

 When you apply for the loan, you must provide projected financial statements and a cohesive, clear business plan which supplies the name of the firm, location, production facilities, legal structure and business goals.
 A clear description of your experience and management capabilities, as well as the expertise of other key personnel, will also be needed.
 And, you must have good credit.
 If you don’t have good credit, start now with a plan on how to repair your credit.
-Good credit is an essential for any entrepreneur.
+Good credit is

 ********************* Operational Q & A *********************